Module: core.oinspect

 mime_hooks

-dictionary of mime to callable to add informations into help mimebundle dict
+dictionary of mime to callable to add information into help mimebundle dict

 noinfo(msg, oname)